vinimmelo/i3wm-config/README.md

 To install follow this steps:

+- Clone the repo and *cd* to the project
 - If the depencies are not installed, run `./install_dependencies.sh`
 - After that, run `./install.sh` to finish your installation
 - Your actual config will be renamed to config.bkp in case you wan't your configs back